-As a result, when you effectively manage the sales actions of your team, they are far more likely to achieve your sales goals the majority of the time, (provided they were the right activities.)
+As a result, when you effectively manage the marketing actions of your team, they are far more likely to achieve your marketing goals the majority of the time, (provided they were the right activities.)
 Doing this time and again ultimately realizes the business outcomes.
-I’ve said this a thousand times: the sales process must be effective AND repeatable, otherwise it won’t survive the long haul.
+I’ve said this a thousand times: the marketing process must be effective AND repeatable, otherwise, it won’t survive the long haul.

-You probably haven’t thought about this, however it’s is really important to understand that your sales staff has almost zero trust and credibility when they make their initial “cold visit,” so they must learn simple ways to establish that credibility quickly.
-(Good sales coaching does this!)
+You probably haven’t thought about this, however, it is really important to understand that your marketing staff has almost zero trust and credibility when they make their initial “cold visit,” so they must learn simple ways to establish that credibility quickly.
+(Good marketing coaching does this!)
 If they don’t convey trustworthiness, they won’t make sales.

 So, how do they build credibility quickly?

 - Know six or eight key facts about the business or facility

 - Know key names and ask for them by name

 - Learn to ask “power questions”

 - Be willing to ask the “hard” questions